OpenHantek/OpenHantek6022/readme.md

 * [Software for the Hantek 6022BE/BL (win only)](http://pididu.com/wordpress/basicscope/)

 ## Other related software
-* [HScope for Android](https://hscope.martinloren.com/) A one channel basic version is available free of charge (in-app purchases).
+* [HScope for Android](https://hscope.martinloren.com/) A one-channel basic version is available free of charge (with in-app purchases).